the intersection of anthropology and the military and intelligence community

 I have now finished writing a three book series documenting the historic relationships between American anthropologists an intelligence agencies.
 The first volume, Anthropological Intelligence: the Deployment and Neglect of Anthropological Knowledge during the Second World War (Duke University Press, 2008) was published in the summer of 2008.
 The second volume of the trilogy was published in the spring of 2004, Threatening Anthropology: McCarthyism and the FBI's Surveillance of Activist Anthropologists (Duke, 2004) and makes extensive use of the FBI files I had declassified under the Freedom of Information Act.
-I have finished the final and third volume of this series, Dual Use Anthropology: The CIA, Pentagon, Universities, and the Enticements of Cold War Anthropology (Duke, in press, Spring 2016), which is briefly described below.
+I have finished the final and third volume of this series, Cold War Anthropology: The CIA, The Pentagon, and the Growth of Dual Use Anthropology (Duke, in press, Spring 2016), which is briefly described below.
 Some bits and pieces of segments of this project have been published and are listed here.

-Dual use anthropology: the cia, pentagon, universities, and the enticements of cold war anthropology.
+cold war anthropology: the cia, the pentagon, and the growth of dual use anthropology.
 [Duke University Press, spring 2016]

 [Final Manuscript submitted and under editorial production, will be published by Duke University Press, Spring 2016]